Short Put

 Worked examples

-Payoff 15$.
-Profit 14$ per share.
-The writer is assigned and ends up long at an effective cost of 5440.
+Payoff -$15.
+Profit -$14 per share.
+The writer is assigned and ends up long at an effective cost of $54, against a market price of $40.
 The loss of $14 per share is real but bounded.
 The worst case would be the share going to zero, capping the loss at $54 per share.

 Common mistakes